 Characterless brown lump with no soul - poor layout & too many rules

 "Just built in 2009, rooms are v large, great shower but no bath, huge TV but v limited english channels (basically Fox & various news).
 Breakfast is excellent, you can see the sea in the distance.
 Poor concierge service is under manned & slow.
 Lunch and dinner v expensive, plenty of restaurants around though.
 Spa impressive & free but you need to pay 5 euro for a swim cap!
 Hotel design is poor with 3 different lifts to get to the spa (where you get your towels), the restaurant,access to rooms and reception.
 Large expanses of area everywhere just empty - v little decoration.
 Feels like a business hotel but isn't.
 Piano bar shut.
 Pools are freezing, no waiter service.
 Short walk down to lovely beach (sea is freezing!), costs 12 euros for sunbeds and shade.
 Restaurant on the beach is average, cafe is better but queue is long.
 Best avoided."

 - Travel date: 10th June 2010

 Very modern but be aware of the mattress quality!!

+"The hotel is very close to the beach; just a couple of minutes walk and the service is very good.
+The breakfast is quite good and apart from the wait of 10 minutes to be into the room was just fine.
+The hotel decoration is minimalist.
+The room is very spacious and very large plasma is just in front of the bed.
+Wireless internet is available free of charge in rooms.
 The only bad thing is the mattress!
 Iâm still taking anti-inflammatory due to the poor quality of the mattress.
 They have those very modern mattresses with no springs (Ikea type) witch is not recommended for persons with back problems.
 Apart from that all was fine."

 - Travel date: 30th May 2010